dchnsk/bizcuit-code-challenge/README.md

 Launching guides for frontend and backend are described in detail in README's in their dirs

 Unfortonutely, I could not implement in time authentication/authorization(User's mock data is hardcoded into userStore) and TODO's deadline adding functionality, that's why it is in initial state.
 If I had had some more time, I would have implemented it without any problems.
-I've decided to implement frontend of the app with the todoist-like design first and spent on the backend much less time
+I've decided to implement frontend of the app with the todoist-like design first and had on the backend much less time left

 ## 💅 Frontend Web Stack